Mike Hosking: Naive Government's mounting backdowns and flip flops

-This latest backflip contain my frustrations with this Government.
+The latest backflip contains my frustrations with this Government.
 My frustrations and also my confusion.

 The deal was this: to build a lot of houses we would train one local builder and bring one in from offshore.
 They've back flipped on that, it's now just bring them in as fast as you can.